Structure of Capital Market in India: Capital Market Reform in India | Mumbai University 2021-22

 What is the Primary Market?

-- This market for new issues and when companies sell their shares, Debentures, etc. for the first time to raise fresh capital it is known as the primary market.
+- This market is for new issues and when companies sell their shares, Debentures, etc. for the first time to raise fresh capital it is known as the primary market.
 Therefore Primary market deals with the issue of new securities to investors for the first time.
 Hence this market is also known as New Issues Market or primary market.

 - The main function of the primary market is to facilitate capital formation.
 The Primary market can be classified as the Equity market and Debt market.
 In the Equity market, securities like Equity shares, Preference Shares, Rights Issues, etc. are issued.
 In the Debt market, debentures, bonds, fixed deposits, etc. are issued.